Cyber Insurance Against Cyberattacks on Electric Vehicle Charging Stations: Case Study

-We now define the data for insurance policy factors $\Pi$.
+We define the data for the base rate-based insurance policy factors (denoted as $\Pi$ in Section~ \ref{sec:bilevel_equiv_insurance_premium}) to customize the premium for EVCSs.
 The box-constrained confidence interval for the uncertain insurance policy factors are defined as $r =[0.25~ 0.35]$, $\kappa =[0.2~ 0.3]$, and $\mathbb{P}(A) =[0.03582~ 0.04378]$.
 The box limits for $r$ and $\kappa$ are constructed using industry practices across insurers \cite{romanosky2019content, fitch}, while the limits for $\mathbb{P}(A)$ are constructed around the value of $\mathbb{P}(A)$ obtained using the SMP in Section~\ref{sec:SMP}.
-Notably, the box limits of $\mathbb{P}(A)$ consider $\epsilon =\pm10\%$ in $\mathbb{P}(A)$ estimated by the SMP.
+The box limits of $\mathbb{P}(A)$ consider $\epsilon =\pm10\%$ in $\mathbb{P}(A)$ estimated by the SMP.
 To compute $\mathbb{P}(A)$, Table~\ref{tab:SMP_parameters} shows the data-driven Weibull distribution parameters for the SMP state transitions and the data source for modeling the transition distributions.
-Since there is limited data on EVCSs-related cyberattacks recorded publicly, we use cyberattack data from IT industry available from SANS Institute \cite{sans}, the Canadian Institute for Cybersecurity \cite{CIC}, and empirical studies \cite{franke2014distribution,schroeder2009large, liu2019probabilistic}.
-Similarly, Table~\ref{tab:SMP_probability} shows the sojourn time and the steady-state probabilities of each SMP state.
+Table~\ref{tab:SMP_probability} shows the sojourn time and the steady-state probabilities of each SMP state.
+Since there is limited data on EVCSs-related cyberattacks recorded publicly, we use cyberattack data from information technology industry available from SANS Institute \cite{sans}, the Canadian Institute for Cybersecurity \cite{CIC}, and empirical studies \cite{franke2014distribution, liu2019probabilistic}.
+The SANS Institute \cite{sans} provides global survey data on time required for state transitions I-D, D-C, and C-G in 2019.
+The Canadian Institute for Cybersecurity in \cite{CIC} provides data on time required to infiltrate its information technology test beds (state transition G-I) with different attacks, such as DoS and brute-force.
+We use this data to obtain Weibull distribution parameters ($\alpha, \beta$).
+Liu \textit{et al.} in \cite{liu2019probabilistic} and Franke \textit{et al.} in \cite{franke2014distribution} provide values of the distribution parameters for state transitions I-F and F-G, respectively.

 The case study is carried out on a 64-bit personal computer with a 2.2 GHz Intel Core i7 processor and 8 GB RAM.
 The implementation uses the Ipopt and Gurobi solvers.
-All the simulation instances presented below are solved within 1 hour.
+All the simulation instances are solved within 1 hour.